Jeeuh-Liu/RFC9293/README.md

 - If status of 1 link is set to "down", broadcast triggered udpate( cost of route entry == 16) to neighbors

-## Handle RIP packet
+RIP messages will be marshalled to bytes then sent through the link which has corresponding next hop.
+The remote link will pass the bytes into NodeCLIChan then the node running upon this link will handle this RIP packet like this:

-- Validity
+- Check Validity:
   - Check whether the checksum in header is valid
   - Check if TTL == 0
-- RIP Packet
+- Check metadata of RIP Packet:
   - if destIP is local IP of current node, it will not expire
   - if destIP does not exist in routing table of current node, add the route to routing table and reset its expiration time
   - if newCost < oldCost, update cost of this route to smaller cost and reset its expiration time